The Mom Behind DockATot™

 How did you come up with the idea for DockATot™?

 When my first son, Ilias, was born, I got inspired to create something new in the baby and children's industry.
-I searched unsuccessfully for an alternative to the blanket, the cot and the baby lounger, something more snug and at the same time more versatile and completely safe.
-It has also been important to incorporate properties with health benefits.
-The wellbeing, safety and happiness of our babies are the objectives and inspiration of my creation.
+I searched unsuccessfully for something more snug and at the same time more versatile and safe.
+The well being, safety and happiness of our babies are the objectives and inspiration of my creation.

 How is DockATot™ different than other baby loungers?

 It’s different in every way!
 It’s a multi-functional lounging, playing, chilling, resting and snuggling pod you can take anywhere.
 It’s the perfect tummy time prop, too.
-It’s safety-tested above and beyond the call of duty.
 The covers are interchangeable, which allows for parents to make a design statement.
 We’ve selected the best Oeko-Tex certified materials from quality suppliers.
-It’s breathable and washable providing a perfect and hygienic micro climate.
+It’s washable and provides a perfect and hygienic micro climate.
 It’s made in Europe with love.
 There’s simply nothing like it on the market.

 What were your favorite ways to use DockATot™ when your boys were little?